 - Create a gratitude list.
 Recite the St. Francis Prayer.
 Recite the 7th step prayer.

-- Make any amends that need to be made, whenever possible (9th step)
+- Make any amends that need to be made, whenever possible (9th and 10th steps)

 - Incorporate things that make me happy and healthy.
 Diet and exercise are critical!